-The manual Debugging with GDB contains full details on the usage of GDB, including a section on its usage on programs.
+See Section "Debugging with GDB" in Debugging with GDB, for full details on the usage of GDB, including a section on its usage on programs.
 This manual should be consulted for full details.
 The section that follows is a brief introduction to the philosophy and use of GDB.